 After the pack returned to their den, the young wolf was so disturbed by the deaths that he howled all night long.

-His father, who was the Alpha male of the wolf pack, laughed at him.
+His father, the Alpha male of the pack, laughed at him.
 “What are you going to eat?”

 And the young wolf became a vegetarian.

-A week later, his father commanded him, “You can’t stay in the den tonight.
+A week later, his father said, “You can’t stay in the den tonight.
 You must join me on the hunt.”

-“If you don’t come with me,” his father said sternly, “you’ll embarrass me before the pack.”
+“You have to come with me,” his father said sternly, “or you’ll embarrass me before the pack.”

-“I will go,” the young wolf replied.
+“I will go,” the young wolf sighed.
 “But I will not kill.”

 The young wolf went with his father, and watched the pack attack another band of bighorn sheep, killing two old rams.
-But when the wolves ate, the young wolf turned his head away.
+But when the wolves ate, he refused to eat with them, and he turned his head away.